Badar-e-Alam/Badar-e-alam/README.md

-- 👋 Hi, I’m @Badar-e-alam
+Hi, I’m @Badar-e-alam
-- 👀 I’m interested in Artificial intelligence especially in image cuz its talk alot
-- 🌱 I’m currently working as machine learning engineer
-- 💞️ I’m looking to collaborate on realworld problems
+👀 I’m interested in Artificial intelligence especially in image cuz its talk a lot 🌱 I’m currently working as a machine learning engineer 💞️ I’m looking to collaborate on real-world problems.
-- 📫 How to reach me alambadar001@gmail.com
+📫 How to reach me alambadar001@gmail.com

 <!---
 Badar-e-alam/Badar-e-alam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.